Cittaslow: Membership

 There are three categories of membership: Cittaslow town (population less than 50,000); Cittaslow Supporter (population more than 50,000); and Cittaslow Friend (individual or family).

 Like Slow Food, Cittaslow is a membership organisation.
 Full membership of Cittaslow is only open to towns with a population under 50,000.
 To become eligible for membership, a town must normally score at least 50 percent in a self-assessment process against the set of Cittaslow goals, and then apply for admission to the appropriate Cittaslow national network.
 An annual membership fee is payable by towns.

 The first town in England to become a Cittaslow city (and the first in the English-speaking world) was Ludlow in November 2003; the first in Wales was Mold.
 There are currently three towns in the UK that are members.

-By 2007, several slow cities had been introduced across South Korea.

 Pijao, a small town in Colombia, is to become the first Cittaslow city in Latin America.

+Polish Cittaslow towns participate in the annual Cittaslow Towns Festival, hosted each year by a different member town in Poland.
+The first festival took place in 2010 in Reszel.

+Some localitites withdrew from the organization, including Diss, UK, Fairfax, California, US, Ludlow, UK, Perth, UK, Taraklı, Turkey, and Wydminy, Poland.